-- November 22, 1939 -- Nurse Dorothy Davis is appointed as a Nazarene missionary to
+- November 22, 1939 -- Nurse Dorothy Davis was appointed as a Nazarene missionary to

 Swaziland.
 After six weeks at sea crossing the Atlantic, which was then a World War II

-battlefield, Davis would arrive in Africa on June 4, 1940.
+battlefield, Davis arrived in Africa on June 4, 1940.
 Because of her role in training Swazi

 nurses, she will become known as "the Mother of Swazi Nurses."
 One of her former students,